Division of Interdisciplinary Studies (CWE)

 BA, English Literature, Barnard College, New York, NY

-Professor Schaller teaches courses in urban planning and policy, public administration, urban governance, as well as the in the MA in the Studies of the Americas.
+Professor Schaller teaches undergraduate courses in the Urban Studies Planning and Administration concentration and graduate courses in the MA in the Studies of the Americas program.

-Public private governance regimes, urban restructuring processes, urban design and placemaking, commerical district revitalization and redevelopment politics
+Public private governance regimes, regulation regimes, urban restructuring processes, urban design and placemaking, commercial district revitalization, redevelopment politics, business improvement districts, rezoning, sustainability and equity, small and independently owned businesses, urban parks

 Publications, Grants and Fellowships